‘Grey’s Anatomy’ Spoilers: ‘Glee’ Star Cast As Jo’s Abusive Husband?

 Grey’s Anatomy spoilers reveal that a new character is coming to Grey Sloan Memorial Hospital, and he has a very familiar face.
-Former Glee star Matthew Morrison has reportedly been cast on the ABC medical drama, and he may be playing a highly anticipated character.
+Former Glee star Matthew Morrison has reportedly been cast on the ABC medical drama, and he might be playing a highly anticipated character.

 According to TV Line, Matthew Morrison is headed to Grey’s Anatomy for the end of Season 13, and while it hasn’t been confirmed, there is speculation circulating that Morrison may be portraying Jo’s former abusive husband.
-While Matthew has stayed mostly tight lipped about his role on Grey’s he did reveal that he was filming, although he didn’t mention the TGIT staple by name, and confirmed he was playing a character named Dr. Paul Stadler.
+While Matthew has stayed mostly tight-lipped about his role on Grey’s, he did reveal that he was filming.
+Although he didn’t mention the TGIT staple by name, he confirmed he was playing a character named Dr. Paul Stadler.
 Of course, fans immediately began to wonder if Matthew would be appearing as Jo’s ex-husband, and viewers can’t wait to find out more details.

 As many Grey’s Anatomy fans will remember, during the Season 12 finale, Jo was forced to turn down Alex’s marriage proposal.
-In a shocking turn of events, Jo later revealed to Andrew that she couldn’t marry Alex because she was already married to a man who used to beat her badly.
-Jo admitted that she left the man and changed her name, and that she was afraid that he would eventually find her and kill her.
+In a shocking turn of events, Jo later revealed to Andrew that she couldn’t marry Alex because she was already married to a man who used to beat her.
+Jo admitted she left the man and changed her name and that she was afraid he would eventually find her and kill her.
 If Matthew Morrison is playing this new dark character, fans are surely in for a treat.

-Viewers will remember Morrison best as the happy-go-lucky Spanish teacher, Will Shuester, who lead Glee‘s show choir, The New Directions, to a national title and became their friend and mentor in times of need.
-However, a darker role may be exactly what the actor needs to break out of Mr. Shue’s shadow and begin an entirely new chapter in his career.
+Viewers will remember Morrison best as the happy-go-lucky Spanish teacher will Schuester, who led Glee’s choir, the New Directions, to a national title and became their friend and mentor in times of need.
+However, a darker role might be exactly what the actor needs to break out of Mr. Shue’s shadow and begin an entirely new chapter in his career.

 Actors Justin Chambers & Matthew Morrison with director Kevin McKidd on the set of #GreysAnatomy episode 13.23 https://t.co/dE0dNKSXko pic.twitter.com/ONSb9oglE1